The role of central banks in addressing inequality

 Athanasios Orphanides is a Professor of the Practice of Global Economics and Management at the MIT Sloan School of Management.

 Before joining MIT Sloan, he held positions at central banks in the United States and in Europe.
-From May 2007 to May 2012, he served a five-year term as Governor of the Central Bank of Cyprus and was a member of the Governing Council of the European Central Bank.
+From May 2007 to May 2012, he served a five-year term as governor of the Central Bank of Cyprus and was a member of the Governing Council of the European Central Bank.
 Following the creation of the European Systemic Risk Board in 2010, he was elected a member of its first Steering Committee.
-Earlier, he served as Senior Advisor at the Board of Governors of the Federal Reserve System, where he had started his professional career as an economist.
+Earlier, he served as senior advisor at the Board of Governors of the Federal Reserve System, where he had started his professional career as an economist.

 Athanasios Orphanides obtained undergraduate degrees in mathematics and economics as well as a PhD in economics from MIT.

-Hofmann, Boris, Marco Jacopo Lombardi, Benoit Mojon, and Athanasios Orphanides, Working Paper.
-July 2021.
+Hofmann, Boris, Marco Jacopo Lombardi, Benoit Mojon, and Athanasios Orphanides.
+International Journal of Central Banking Vol. 21, No. 3 (2025): 69-110.
 BIS Working Paper No. 954.

 COVID-19 has exacerbated inequality worldwide.
 Central banking experts from the U.S., Finland, and Malaysia discuss if and how central banks can help.